kmatch98/CircuitPython_DisplayIO_Animation/README.rst

 Usage
 =====

+This library consists of a `Animation` class.  `Here is an example showing how to use these Animations <https://github.com/kmatch98/CircuitPython_DisplayIO_Animation/tree/main/examples>`_

-`Go check out the documentation with more details how to use these animation tools with displayio <https://github.com/kmatch98/CircuitPython_DisplayIO_Animation/index.html>`_
+`Go check out the documentation with more details how to use these animation tools with displayio <https://circuitpython-displayio-animation.readthedocs.io/en/latest/api.html>`_